For More Than a Decade...

 If you have questions about the awards, selection process or nomination form, click here to contact us.

-The virtual LearningElite Gala will be free to attend.
-All finalists will receive a digital badge via Credly and a digital certificate celebrating their recognition.
+All LearningElite finalists will receive a digital badge via Credly and a digital certificate celebrating their recognition.

 All application fees include licensing for the LearningElite logo and guidelines for usage.